geraldzakwan/debugging_search_relevance/README.md

 - You need to understand and modify my code/scoring function
 - See function `rank` in `ranking.py`
 - If you want to use something other than `TF-IDF`, replace `compute_tf` and `compute_idf` with your own function

+# Contact

+- Should you have any questions, please shoot an email to `geraldi.dzakwan@gmail.com`
+- If you are a `Bukalapak`'s employee, please reach me on Slack